Southern DHB Feedback

 Southern District Health Board is committed to providing quality health care services to the community we serve.

-Feedback brochures are available in all wards and departments or use the online form further down this page.
+Feedback brochures are available in all wards and departments or use the Online feedback form (follow link or see form further down this page).

 If you are unable to email your feedback, you can write to us at the address below or print the post-paid Feedback Brochure and fill it out

 Southern District Health Board

 P O Box 828

 If you have a suggestion, we would like to hear what you have to say.
 Suggestions also provide opportunities for improving how we care for future patients.

 We appreciate hearing when members of our team have exceeded your expectations.
 If you want to compliment a member of the Southern DHB Team please let us know.

 We work hard to deliver the highest standard of service and the highest standard of care but sometimes things can go wrong.
 If this happens, we want to put things right as quickly as possible and learn from the experience to make sure the same thing doesn't happen again.
 That is why we encourage you to tell us about your experience.

 The Code of Health and Disability Services Consumers' Rights states that consumers have the right to complain.